Naitreey/notes-and-knowledge/cs/javascript/language.rst

          function foo() { console.log( "b" ); }
       }
       foo(); // a

-- module pattern.
-I don't know.
-It looks like class, but why don't use class???

 - When function is called, its formal parameters are set values sequentially corresponding to argument list.
 All remaining formal parameters fall back to